By Markita Lewis, MS, RD

 Whether you are a sprint or endurance cyclist, fueling your body properly for this high-intensity sport can make a difference in your performance.
 To prevent burnout during your ride, it’s important to learn how to get proper nourishment.

 Cyclists have dramatically increased calorie needs compared with the general population.
 Depending on the intensity of the ride, a person weighing 155 pounds can burn 370-614k calories in only 30 minutes.
 Professional cyclists may eat between 5,000 and 8,000 calories per day to meet their fueling needs.

-Under-fueling can be detrimental to performance, causing hormonal imbalances, decreased strength and energy availability, increased risk of infection and nutrient deficiencies.
+Under-fueling can be detrimental to performance, decreased strength and energy availability, and nutrient deficiencies.
 To meet the high demand of calories from cycling, it is critical to increase your intake of healthy carbs, fats and protein.

 Carbohydrates make up most of cyclists’ energy intake before, during and after events.
 It is recommended that cyclists consume 7-12 g/kg of body weight per day in carbohydrates for every hour of exercise to maintain glycogen stores and energy.
 Micronutrient deficiencies can be common in athletes, so nutrient-dense carbohydrate sources like fruits, vegetables and whole grains are necessary.